EtienneNoir/Bit-s-Harware/README.md

 # It is important to take note that the images used are taken from various sources on the internet thus credit should be given to the appropriate providers

-# This is a Mock Ecommerce Website with various functionalities that were made using CSS, HTML and JavaScript:
+# This is a Mock Ecommerce Website with various functionalities that were made using CSS, HTML, JavaScript and PHP:

 The following features can be found on the website: